Live-Software-Developer/next-pages-mantine/README.md

 6. A `.gitignore` file for all your Next JS needs.

 - With Layouts, you can make different layouts for different pages according to your desire.

+If you find the repository helpful, don't forget to leave a star and make some contribution to make it more robust and useful to others.